Minimization of mean-CVaR evacuation time of a crowd using rescue guides: a scenario-based approach: Solution method

 \textbf{Step 3.} The bi-objective fitness value is calculated with the equations from Sec.~\ref{subsec:probdefs}.

-\textbf{Step 4.} The solutions in the population are ranked with the Nondominated Sorting Genetic Algorithm II (NSGA-II) \cite{deb2002fast}.
-The solutions are sorted, or compared with each other, using the concept of dominance of Eq.~\eqref{eq:nondominated} to find the set, or front, of nondominated solutions.
+\textbf{Step 4.} The population solutions are ranked with the Nondominated Sorting Genetic Algorithm II (NSGA-II) \citep{deb2002fast}.
+The solutions are sorted based on dominance (recall Eq.~\eqref{eq:nondominated}) to find the set, or front, of nondominated solutions.
 The first front gets the nondomination rank $0$.
-The solutions of the front are then set aside, and the sorting is repeated to find the next front.
-The solutions in the next front gets the nondomination rank $1$.
+The first front's solutions are then set aside, and the sorting is repeated to find the next front.
+The solutions in the next front get the nondomination rank $1$.
 This procedure is repeated until all solutions have been ranked.

-After nondomination ranks have been assigned, a crowding distance is calculated for each solution \cite{fortin2013revisiting}.
+After nondomination ranks have been assigned, a crowding distance is calculated for each solution \citep{fortin2013revisiting}.
 It estimates the density of solutions with the same rank surrounding a particular solution.
-For a given solution, in the objective space, it calculates the $L^1$ distance between its two neighboring solutions (see Fig.~\ref{fig:crowdingdistance}).
-Solutions that have a higher crowding distance, i.e., are located in a less crowded region, are preferred.
+For a given solution, it calculates the $L^1$ distance between its two neighboring solutions in the objective space (see Fig.~\ref{fig:crowdingdistance}).
+Solutions with a higher crowding distance, i.e., are located in a less crowded region, are preferred.
 This is because solutions located close to each other, in the sense of objective functions' values, are likely to have evacuation plans close to each other.
 There should be diversity in the solutions that the GA does not get stuck in a local optimum.

-\textbf{Step 5.} The offspring solutions are obtained by applying selection, crossover and mutation operations on the current generation, or parent, solutions.
-In selection, we use the unique fitness tournament selection \cite{fortin2013revisiting}.
+\textbf{Step 5.} The offspring solutions are obtained by applying selection, crossover, and mutation operations on the current generation, or parent, solutions.
+In selection, we use the unique fitness tournament selection \citep{fortin2013revisiting}.
 In it, a number of solutions with unique fitness values are sampled.
 Each sampled solution is paired against one other sampled solution.
-In the paired contest, the solution with lower nondomination rank wins, and is selected to undergo further operations.
+In the paired contest, the solution with a lower nondomination rank wins and is selected to undergo further operations.
 If the solutions have the same rank, the one with a higher crowding distance wins the paired contest.
 This process is repeated until $Q$ solutions have been selected.